zmwang0574/zmwang0574.github.io/content/authors/admin/_index.md

     url: https://www.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Power systems optimization and operation.
+bio: Control and optimization.

 # Interests to show in About widget
 interests:
-  - Power systems optimization
-  - Distributed energy resources control
-  - Frequency stability
+  - .

 # Education to show in About widget
 education: